bevanhunt/batman-barista/readme.md

   4. rails server
   5. open browser to http://localhost:3000

-## What is it built on:
+## Why:
-  Batman-Rails & Mongoid
+  To create nice demo to show off Batman-Rails with Mongoid

-## What it does:
-  An ordering system for a CoffeeShop

-## How to work it:
+## How it works:
   Create food and drink items then create orders for those items

 ## Live Demo at: